k0d/cp210x-cfg/README.md

   -F flush      Program the given buffer flush bitmap (CP2105 only) -M mode       Program the given SCI/ECI mode (CP2105 only) -N name       Program the given product name string -C manufact.
-Program the given manufacturer name (CP2101n only)\n -S serial     Program the given serial string
+Program the given manufacturer name (CP2101n only) -S serial     Program the given serial string
-  -t 0/1        Toggle between internal and user specified serial (CP2101n only)\n"
+  -t 0/1        Toggle between internal and user specified serial (CP2101n only) -L 0/1        Enable TX/RX led output (CP2101n only) -I 0/1        Toggle between 100mA and 500mA usb power descriptor.
+This flag works only in conjunction with -x flag.
+  -H            Print a hexdump of the current device's config -x            Enable this tool's experimental features.
+See README.

 Unless the -d option is used, the first found CP210x device is used.
 If no programming options are used, the current values are printed.